kvoss/optobench/README.md

 # Benchmark Functions for Optimization

-Fast implementation of common benchmarks for testing numerical optimization methods.
+Fast benchmarks for testing numerical optimization methods with Python interface.

-This project attempts to provide a Python module for C++ implementation of benchmarks.
+This project provides a Python module with C++ implementations of benchmark functions for optimization.
 These functions often are the most time-consuming part of evaluating new optimization methods, so any improvements to this part help speed-up such research.

 ## Quick Start